-The package includes a cleaner that you spray to remove dirt, grime and stains; a spray-on conditioner that ensures that the leather doesn’t become dry and brittle; and two premium applicators.
+The package includes a cleaner that you spray to remove dirt, grime, and stains; a spray-on conditioner that ensures that the leather doesn’t become dry and brittle; and two premium applicators.

-Both the conditioner and cleaner are pH-balanced, don’t contain chemical solvents, and boast protectants that shields against spills, UV rays, and other risk factors.
+Both the conditioner and cleaner are pH-balanced, don’t contain chemical solvents, and boast protectants that shield against spills, UV rays, and other risk factors.
 In addition to your car’s leather upholstery, they can be used on sporting equipment, furniture, leather jackets and boots, saddles, etc.

 The whole process is simple, straightforward, and shouldn’t take long to complete.
 If there is one complaint, it would be that the kit comes with only 8-ounce bottles.